Top 8 wilderness camping spots in Australia

 Here is our pick of Australia's top camping spots - with an action-based twist, from kayaking to off-road driving.

-THERE'S NOTHING MORE AUSSIE than heading away camping, so we've done the hard work for you to come up with the best wilderness camp sites in Australia.
+THERE'S NOTHING MORE Aussie than heading away camping, so we've done the hard work for you to come up with the best wilderness camp sites in Australia.
 Enjoy!

-1. The Grampians NP, Victoria
+1. The Grampians NP, VIC